The Decameron (film): Plot

 In the first episode (based on Second day, fifth tale), Andreuccio of Perugia has come to Naples to buy horses.
 A rich lady learns of this from one of her older servants and devises a trick to con him of his money.
 She invites him over to her home for supper under the pretext that they are long lost siblings.
 After supper they both retire to bed and Andreuccio gets into his nightshirt and puts his clothes and money on the bed.
 He then goes to use the restroom where he falls through a trap door and is dropped into a trough of excrement.
 The young man escapes and meets two thieves who are attempting a robbery at a nearby church to steal the jewels from the tomb of the Archbishop Filippo Minutolo who died a few days earlier.
 Andreuccio is persuaded to participate and enters the tomb to steal the jewels.
 He finds the bishop's prized ring and keeps it for himself.
 He tells the others he couldn't find it and they know he is lying.
 They shut the door on him enclosing him in certain death.
 He screams out to no avail.
 Later, another group of robbers enter with the exact same plan of stealing the jewels from the tomb.
 Andreuccio hears this and lays in wait.
 The lead robber asks the other two to enter the tomb but they refuse.
 He calls them chicken and mocks them for being afraid.
 He tells them "dead men don't bite" when hearing this, Andreuccio pops up and bites the robber's leg.
 The three robbers run away in terror while Andreuccio jumps up out of the tomb afterward and prances away with his new ring.

 Ciappelletto, the Thief: In Naples, an old man is reading to an interested crowd a bawdy story (based on Ninth day, second tale) in Neapolitan.
 In a convent, a nun is having a sexual affair with a male visitor.
 When the other nuns discover this they rush to snitch on her to the Mother Superior.
-The Mother Superior who was sleeping with a priest is awakened by knocking on her door in the middle of the night and quickly gets dressed.
+The Mother Superior who was having sex with a priest is awakened by knocking on her door in the middle of the night and quickly gets dressed.
 She accidentally puts his underpants on her head mistaking it for her veil and rushes out of the door.
 The Mother Superior begins scolding the nun but she points out the underpants and the nuns all realize the Mother Superior is guilty of the same sin.
 From that day forth, the nuns all get lovers.

 While this story is being told, Ser Ciappelletto is picking pockets of men caught up in the story.
 He gives some money to a male child in exchange for sexual intercourse and the scene ends.